 The input channels show 4 pairs of inputs and the output channels shows 4 pairs of outputs.

-These numbers (1 through 8) will later show in Logic X as our selectable inputs for each track so leave this window open for quick reference of which numbers go with which source.
+These numbers (1 through 8) will later show up in Logic X as our selectable inputs for each track so leave this window open for quick reference of which numbers go with which source.

 Launch Logic Pro, open the “Preferences-> Audio” settings and select our new “Podcasting Aggregate Device” as the input/output device: